alexsalisbury/todoist-api/source/includes/sync/v7/_tutorial.md

 + The user's API token, which here is set to `token=0123456789abcdef0123456789abcdef01234567`.
-You can find out your token from the Todoist Web app, at `Todoist Settings -> Account -> API token`.
+You can find out your token from the Todoist Web app, at `Todoist Settings -> Integrations -> API token`.
 + A special sync token, which denotes that we want a full sync, in contrast to an incremental sync, which is denoted with the `*` symbol, so we set `sync_token=*`.